s2technologies/testspace.test.manual/specs/fixtures/setup.md

 * Setup Step One
 * Setup Step Two

+Other fixture description text can go *optionally* here.

 ## ONE: Scenario / Case
 This is a generic Scenario header that will be used throughout.